 $499 - Single Early Bird

 ~ Three Meals a Day

 As much as is

-We try to prepare you to go home and be able to build your own home out of cob after attending a five day workshop with us.
+We try to prepare you to go home and be able to build your own home out of cob after attending a six day workshop with us.